sourcemeta/awesome-jsonschema/README.md

 - [JSON Schema 2020-12 Meta-Data](https://json-schema.org/draft/2020-12/vocab/meta-data?utm_source=awesome-jsonschema) - These general-purpose annotation keywords provide commonly used information for documentation and user interface display purposes.
 - [JSON Schema 2020-12 Unevaluated](https://json-schema.org/draft/2020-12/vocab/unevaluated?utm_source=awesome-jsonschema) - Keywords that enable schema authors to apply subschemas to array items or object properties that have not been successfully evaluated against any dynamic-scope subschema of any adjacent keywords.
 - [JSON Schema 2020-12 Validation](https://json-schema.org/draft/2020-12/vocab/validation?utm_source=awesome-jsonschema) - Validation keywords in a schema impose requirements for successful validation of an instance.
 These keywords are all assertions without any annotation behavior.
+- [Uniqueness of Array Items](https://json-everything.net/json-schema/#a-vocabulary-for-identifying-uniqueness-of-array-items?utm_source=awesome-jsonschema) - A vocabulary defining keywords that can be used to validate that arrary instances contain unique values as determined by one or more given paths within each item.

 ## Registries